 1. MAXIMIZE ON THE BENEFITS OF A HEALTHY DIET

 Let's cut to the chase; your body is like a machine with many parts working together to make that machine run smoothly.
 Your brain is the central part of your machine.
 It’s only 2% of your body weight, but it uses over 20% of your body’s energy.
-While it may carry out millions of tasks each day to keep your body running smoothly, if you don’t take care of it, it can reach a point where it starts to slow down and affect your memory, focus, and concentration.
+We need to take care of it to keep our body running smoothly, and so we avoid reaching a point where the brain starts to slow down and affect your memory, focus, and concentration.

 Just as you wouldn’t put the incorrect fuel in your car, your brain also needs the right types of foods to work efficiently.

 Knowing what to eat throughout the day can have an immense effect on your ability to focus and concentrate.
 It can also significantly impact your short-term and long-term mental health, leading to increased productivity and efficiency.

 Are you a chronic breakfast skipper?
 I've been trying to change this up and add in a smoothie or light breakfast because people who eat a well-balanced breakfast tend to have a better short-term memory than those who don’t pay much attention to it or skip it altogether.

 A Fibro Fog busting diet needs to hit minerals and vitamins that have real potential to improve your memory should include: